theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ```

 ## Report

+By default, these commands simply print the information they produce to your screen, referred to as standard output: `stdout`.
+Once you've built up a number of small searches that can easily be recalled using your shell's history function, and

 3. repaginate.
 See https://pdfa.org/glossary-of-pdf-terms/#integer-page-index
 	4. For books with distinct pagination of front matter and body text.
 There are two options.
 In this case I've found a graphical tool really is the most efficient.
 Otherwise edit internal structure using qpdf and a plain text editor.